Belle is our dreamboat, beautiful 1965 Redball Heidelberg Windmill that can twirl and whirl and crank out some serious paper.

 We’re not certain of his origins because whenever we ask, he grumbles about all of the newfangled machinery he’s surrounded by.

-When we decides to cooperate, we sometimes use him for test prints with typesetting or larger format deboss items.
+When he decides to cooperate and be a team player, we use him for test prints with typesetting or larger format deboss items.